 The country also boasts many celebrated contemporary classical composers, including György Ligeti, György Kurtág, Péter Eötvös and Zoltán Jeney.

-Throughout history, bathing and spa tourism plays a key role in
+Throughout history, bathing and spa tourism play a key role in Hungary's culture.

 Food and drink

 Food is central to Hungarian culture.
 Traditional dishes like goulash are often flavoured with paprika, a Hungarian innovation, or a sour cream called tejfölis that's used to soften flavours.

 Fisherman's soup, or halászlé, is a mixture of several kinds of poached fish and is a famous dish.
 Desserts include Dobos cake, strudels and popular pastries such as perec and kifli.

 Pálinka is a fruit brandy that's native to Hungary and comes in many flavours, including apricot, cherry and plum (the most popular flavour).